Randomized Benchmarking Beyond Groups: Discussion and Open Questions

 Another direction to pursue is to recover matrix exponential decay results for group-based RB~\cite{wallman2018randomized, helsen2020general, merkel2021randomized, kong2021framework}.
 There are two major differences between our result and Fourier-analysis based results for group-based RB.
 First, we treat the final recovery gate as an imperfect implementation of the perfect recovery gate, which enables factorization and hence the study of twirling maps, but this introduces a constant error term which is not present in the Fourier-based analyses.
+Intuitively, this is because our twirling map approach fails to capture the correlation between the noise in the final recovery gate with those of the previously applied gates due to taking the expectation over the group.
+This removes the constant error term in Fourier analysis-based approaches.
+We leave the incorporation of such correlated noise in a twirling maps approach to future work.
 Also, the case where multiple irreducible representations are concerned corresponds to the case where $\Lambda^*_R\neq \Lambda^*$ is a projector on a larger space and is thus not an approximate twirl.
 Recovering the matrix exponential result then requires an investigation into $\Lambda^*_R$ that do not form approximate twirls.
 However, our framework is not concerned with group structure or irreducible representations, but only the twirling map.
 This could provide a conceptually easier approach when dealing with infinite groups.